apache/spark/docs/ml-collaborative-filtering.md

 This makes model selection impossible.

-Spark allows users to set the `coldStartStrategy` parameter to `drop` in order to drop any rows in the `DataFrame` of predictions that contain `NaN` values.
+Spark allows users to set the `coldStartStrategy` parameter to "drop" in order to drop any rows in the `DataFrame` of predictions that contain `NaN` values.
 The evaluation metric will then be computed over the non-`NaN` data and will be valid.
 Usage of this parameter is illustrated in the example below.

-**Note:** currently the supported cold start strategies are `nan` (the default behavior mentioned above) and `drop`.
-Further strategies may be supported in future versions.
+**Note:** currently the supported cold start strategies are "nan" (the default behavior mentioned above) and "drop".
+Further strategies may be supported in future.

 **Examples**